strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ### Unclean leader election

 Leader election to an in-sync replica is considered _clean_ because it guarantees no loss of data.
 And this is what happens by default.
-Kafka waits until the original leader is back online before messages are picked up again.
+If no other broker was in the ISR (in-sync replica) when the old leader was lost, Kafka waits until that leader is back online before messages can be written or read.

 But what if there is no in-sync replica to take on leadership?
+Perhaps the ISR only contained the leader when the leader's disk died.
 If a minimum number of in-sync replicas is not set, and there are no followers in sync with the partition leader when its hard drive fails irrevocably, data is already lost.
-Not only that, but a new leader cannot be elected because there are no in-sync followers.
+Not only that, but _a new leader cannot be elected_ because there are no in-sync followers.

 If your situation favors availability over durability, you might want to enable _unclean_ leader election.